Fr0stDev/Icy/README.md

-##Icy Installer by WeAmDev
+## Icy Installer by WeAmDev

 This is Icy, the one and only.
 Originally written by RipDev and picked up by WeAmDev afterwards.

 Icy was the best alternative to Cydia in it's time, but has long been rendered obsolete as new versions of iOS are being released, and Cydia being continuously updated by Jay Freeman (@saurik).

-This project is now dead, I no longer have time on my hands to maintain it.
+### This project is now dead, I no longer have time on my hands to maintain it.
 I think it is time for Icy Installer to finally die.
 Here is my reasoning:

-- It has stopped working on iOS 5.1+ (This needs fixing, works on iOS 7 though?)
+* It has stopped working on iOS 5.1+ (This needs fixing, works on iOS 7 though?)
-- The introduction of the Cydia Store (which Icy does not support)
+* The introduction of the Cydia Store (which Icy does not support)

-##iOS 7
+## iOS 7

 Yes.
 This supports iOS 7.
 You’re welcome.

-- With Love, fr0st

-##Compiling Icy Installer
+## Compiling Icy Installer

 You must set the correct permissions on Icy’s executable:

-> chmod 4755 /Applications/Icy.app/Icy
+* chmod 4755 /Applications/Icy.app/Icy
-> chown root:wheel /Applications/Icy.app/Icy
+* chown root:wheel /Applications/Icy.app/Icy
-> chmod 755 /Applications/Icy.app/Trichlorotrifluoroethane
+* chmod 755 /Applications/Icy.app/Trichlorotrifluoroethane

-##Licensing
+## Licensing
 The MIT License

 Copyright © 2009 Ripdev